wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 that the smallest mapping unit is used.
 For example, if a 4KB "hole" is mapped to a 4KB physical frame within a 1GB huge page, then when addresses within the 4KB range is accessed, address translation will use the 4KB mapping, not 1GB huge page mapping.

+The paper also proposes an auxiliary data structure that prunes the number of parallel memory accesses during a table walk.
+With three size classes as in x86, 3N parallel memory accesses need to be issued to the DRAM on each table lookup.
+This can be optimized, if the page table walker knows that certain addresses are of a particular size class, and/or that the requested address exists in a certain element array.